This is the multi-page printable view of this section. Click here to print.

 • Connection Information: Connection information of the volume for server connection

-Volumes containing the name vProtect are temporary volumes created when using the Backup service and are not charged.
+Volumes that contain vProtect are temporary volumes created when using the Backup service and are not charged.

 Snapshot List

-• If the original volume capacity and the snapshot volume capacity are different, only recovery by creating a recovery volume is possible
+• If the original volume capacity and the snapshot volume capacity differ, only recovery using the recovery volume creation method is possible

 • Error: Abnormal state